Light snow causing slippery road conditions Thursday morning

 Some lake effect snow will remain possible in northwest Indiana Friday, with mostly cloudy skies and seasonable temperatures elsewhere.

-The highest snowfall total, so far, is reported in New Lenox with 3.4 inches.

-Here's a look at some other snowfall totals:
+Here's a look at some snowfall totals:

 The overnight snowfall is also causing slick conditions on area roadways.
 Allow extra time and drive with caution.